 Pew Excellence Award for Library Faculty

-The Pew Excellence Award for Library Faculty was established to recognize a librarian whose work supports teaching and learning at the university.
+The Pew Excellence Award for Library Faculty was awarded from 2008 - 2017 and was established to recognize a librarian whose work supports teaching and learning at the university.
+Below are details about the criteria for the award as well as a description of the supporting materials required for all nominees.

 This award is based on the following criteria.
 All nominees must meet the first two criteria: